 The Trustee board and Senior Management team have examined the major strategic, business and operational risks faced by the Union.
-The Board of Trustees reviews the major strategic risks faced by

-AUSU on an annual basis as a minimum.
+The Board of Trustees reviews the major strategic risks faced by AUSU on an annual basis as a minimum.
 Where appropriate, systems or procedures have been established to mitigate the risks that the organisation faces.
 Budgetary and internal control risks are minimized by the implementation of procedures for authorisation of all transactions and projects.
 Procedures are in in place to ensure compliance with health and safety of staff, volunteers and participants on all activities organised by the Union.
 These procedures are periodically reviewed to ensure that they continue to meet the needs of the charity.
 The Trustee board is made aware of any changes in the risk register and acts accordingly.

-During this year, we focused on improving our risk assessment processes, and Volunteer training opportunities.
+During this year, we focused on reviews and updated our financial regulations and worked on ensuring a positive organisational culture.